 Tools for Protein Engineering of Alkaline Proteases, Sigrid Paech, Grant Ganshaw, Alfred Gaertner, Christian Paech Poster Abstract for Protein Society Meeting March29-April 2, 2003

 Protein Determination of Subtilisin using a 15N-Labeled Internal Standard and Peptide Mapping with LC/MS, Christian Paech, Sigrid Paech, Grant Ganshaw 15th International Mass Spectrometry Conference, Barcelona, Spain, August 27-September 1, 2000 more

-This technology is supported by 1 US patent and 1 European patent.
-The most recent year of issue is 2008. more
+This technology is supported by 1 US patent and 1 European patent. more